 Despite Citrix guidance against this model, some customers still choose to go with this model and deploy/manage the Citrix virtualization system components themselves.
 Note that per CTX270373, the use of public clouds including AWS is only supported with LTSR product versions.
-For customers who choose the lift and shift (self-managed) deployment model, we often find that non-technical reasons are behind it.
+For customers who do choose the lift and shift (self-managed) deployment model, we often find that non-technical reasons are behind it.
 Politics, time pressures, fear of the unknown, perceived skills deficits, loss of control, and license acquisition fall into this category.
 There are, however, a few technical reasons why this model is appealing.
 These include:

 - System Isolation - some use cases, such as air-gapped systems with no Internet access, often make the lift and shift model appealing.
 Since cloud services require outbound Internet access to function, in a strictly air-gapped deployment, cloud services won’t function.
 This mainly applies to the Cloud Connectors (primary component of managed session brokering services) as they need outbound Internet connectivity to communicate with and utilize the Citrix Cloud services.
 Some customers may consider utilizing a secure, outbound proxy for Cloud Connectors (while keeping all other infrastructure strictly air-gapped).
 This is often a suitable concession which allows the managed brokering services to be utilized, but even this may not be an option for some customers and use cases.